Fed's Brainard says climate scenario analysis a key tool in measuring bank risks - NewsBreak

 Fed's Brainard says climate scenario analysis a key tool in measuring bank risks

-WASHINGTON, Oct 7 (Reuters) - Federal Reserve Governor Lael Brainard said Thursday the central bank should move forward with its efforts to gauge how banks might be impacted by climate change, saying such analysis will be a key tool in measuring risks.
+WASHINGTON (Reuters) -Federal Reserve Governor Lael Brainard said Thursday the central bank should move forward with its efforts to gauge how banks might be impacted by climate change, saying such analysis will be a key tool in measuring risks.

 Comments / 0